CryptologyExchange/api/README.md

 ## Usage

-Example of connection through our official Python client library for the Cryptology exchange WebSocket API.
+Example of connection through our official Python client library for the Cryptology exchange Spot WebSocket API.

 *For more information see our [documentation](https://github.com/CryptologyExchange/cryptology-ws-client-python) about our official Python client library and
 [Writing Your Own Trading Bot from Scratch](https://github.com/CryptologyExchange/api/blob/master/trading_bot.md) tutorial*

 ```python